busymachines-labs/busymachines-commons/docs/src/main/tut/docs/core.md

 ## Description

-Here you find very basic buildings blocks for structuring your exceptions in meaningful ways, and very basic types.
-Generally, we are very conservative in what we put here, and this core will become stable really fast.
+Currently only contains ways to represent failure of some sort or another.
+Generally, we are very conservative in what we put here.

 ## Anomaly (exception) and Catastrophe (error)